 Skillz Random Is Properly Implemented

 Skillz is fully committed to ensuring that all competitive matches are fair, without providing an advantage of one player over another.
 Therefore, Skillz conducts a fairness test to ensure that player matches are sufficiently randomized and both players receive the same outputs.
-To become cash enabled, all games that utilize random elements must have Skillz Random integrated and functioning.
+To be eligible to host real prize tournaments, all games that utilize random elements must have Skillz Random integrated and functioning.

 If you would like to check if your game has properly implemented Skillz Random, then please read this Zendesk article.
 If your game does not pass the Skillz fairness test, then it’s recommended to retest Skillz Random in the Sandbox environment and pursue minor game iterations until the game is fully fair.